1005 N. Marion St.

 • Level three is an arrest supported by probable cause that an offense has been committed, and the defendant is the one who committed the offense.
 McMaster v.
 State, 780 So.
 2d 1026, 1028 (Fla.
 5th DCA 2001).

-Florida’s Stop and Frisk Law. § 901.151(2), Fla.
-Stat., codified level two encounters.
+Level two encounters are codified in Florida’s Stop and Frisk Law. § 901.151(2), Fla.
+Stat.
 The statute authorizes officers to temporarily detain an individual when the circumstances reasonably indicate the person committed, is committing, or is about to commit a criminal offense.

 Florida Statute Section 901.151(2)